ryanntt/personal-website-source/_posts/2017-08-14-healthcare-feedback-system.md

 ### Framed Problem

-Accordig to IDEO Human-Centered Design Framework, having a framed problem help design team have the right understanding of the problem, be more confident in exploring creative possibilities and solutions.
+According to IDEO Human-Centered Design Framework, having a framed problem helps design team have the right understanding of the problem, be more confident in exploring creative possibilities and solutions.

 <blockquote class="highlighted">
   <p>How might we make the feedback system in hospitals more accessible, engaging, effective and efficient for people? </p>